Fluffedd/Fluffedd/README.md

 - 👋 Hi, I’m @Fluffedd
 - 👀 I’m interested in ...
-Front end developer and web developer
+Full Stack developer and web developer
 - 🌱 I’m currently learning ...
 Programming Java
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 My ig elliss1105
+- just a newbie lmao
+- Noot Noot

 <!---
 Fluffedd/Fluffedd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.